philipp-reiner/pdsnd_github/README.md

 ### Date created
 This project was created at the 27th of November 2019

-### US bikeshare data exploration
+### US Bikeshare Data Exploration

 ### Description
 This programm explores bikeshare data from chicago, new york city and washington.
 Various statistics can be derived for different months and days.

 ### Files used